 Per capita household consumption may respond to public expenditure in two ways.
 On the one hand, if households smooth consumption expenditure over time and higher public expenditure is financed by future higher taxation, then household consumption will negatively correlate with public expenditure.
 On the other hand, public expenditure could crowd-in private consumption through a positive income effect.
 Which of the two effects prevails is then an empirical matter.
 For the case of ECE emerging market economies the evidence seems to be in favour of the crowding-in effect, but only to the extent that public expenditure concentrates on social protection, education and health.
-This implies that fiscal stabilizations can have
+This implies that fiscal stabilizations can have sharp contractionary effects if they involve a reduction in the relative shares of spending on those three items.
+Moreover, poorer households will be likely to suffer the most in that case, since they rely more heavily on publicly provided goods, services and transfers.
+The experience of some countries also indicates that fiscal stabilizations often involve an intrasectoral relocation of resources

-62 This section draws on the results of the econometric analysis in Carmignani (2005).
+This section draws on the results of the econometric analysis in Carmignani (2005).
 The paper is available upon request from the author.